elliptic-shiho/ctf-writeups/content/ctf/2016/0CTF Quals/cr2-rsa/README.md

 Challenge file(s) is here: [rsa.zip](rsa.zip)

 ## Writeup
-We have RSA public key and encrypted flag. we know public key is here:
+We have RSA public key and encrypted flag.
+We know public key is here:

 $$
 \begin{aligned}